bigmlcom/python/docs/index.rst

-``Random Decision Forests`` fall also into the ``Decision Forest`` category, but they also use a subset of the fields chosen at random at each split.
+``Random Decision Forests`` fall also into the ``Decision Forest`` category, but they only use a subset of the fields chosen at random at each split.
 To create this kind of ensemble, just use the ``randomize`` option: